F1j1tun1/AlgorithmAssignment/README.md

 **Observations:** Performance remains stable as size increases.
 DFS is slightly slower due to recursive calls.

-## Reflection
+<h2>F Reflection</h2>
 I learned how much the data structure matters for graphs.
 Using an adjacency list made it easy to iterate through neighbors.
 The main challenge was making sure I didn't visit the same node twice, which would cause an infinite loop in the DFS.
 BFS was easier to visualize with the queue, but DFS is very clean to write with recursion.